 One commenter stated that new information that confirms or substantiates prior public comment should be made part of the record, even after a ROD is signed.
-EPA is not required by statute or regulation to consider these comments, although a lead agency may, and frequently does, consider post-ROD comments it considers to be againfluence-in which case both the comments and the lead agency's requirements and the lead agency's requirements are part of the record.
+EPA is not required by statute or regulation to consider these comments, although a lead agency may, and frequently does, consider post-ROD comments it considers to be significant-in which case both the comment and the lead agency's response are part of the record.